-Up until 2011, it was very common for estate planning attorneys to draft an AB or ByPass Trust for clients.
-The purpose of the AB/ByPass Trust was to create estate tax savings by keeping a deceased spouse’s property out of the estate of the surviving spouse.
+Up until 2011, it was very common for estate planning attorneys to draft an A/B Trust or Bypass Trust for clients.
+The purpose of the A/B Trust or Bypass Trust was to create estate tax savings by keeping a deceased spouse’s property out of the estate of the surviving spouse.

 However in 2011, federal estate tax laws were changed dramatically to exempt most estates from paying any estate taxes.
 For 2016, the exemption for each person is $5.45 million.
+The exemption beginning January 1, 2018 is $11.2 million.
 The amount will go up each year based on a “cost of living” increase.
 In addition, under the rule change called “Portability”, a surviving spouse may use any unused portion of a deceased spouse’s estate tax exemption upon filing a 706 tax return.
 For example, a couple has an estate of $7 million.
 The husband dies, leaving his wife with an estate of $7 million.
 There is no estate tax due because wife takes all property by way of the marital deduction (which is unlimited).
 Because husband’s personal exemption of $5.45 was not used, the wife can add his $5.45 to her exemption at the time of her death by filing a 706 tax form.